David Bortz

 Research interests:

-The primary research in my group is on the computational methodology of data-driven modeling and model selection.
+The primary research in my group is on data-driven modeling and scientific machine learning.
 Frequently we apply these methods to biological systems including: bacterial community population dynamics and biomechanics, cellular migration, infectious diseases, and designs for an artificial pancreas.
-However, more recently, we have expanded the applications to include computational plasma physics.
-These projects have been financially supported by NSF, NIH, AFOSRDOE, and CDPHE.
+However, more recently, we have expanded the applications to include computational plasma physics in the context of fusion.
+These projects have been financially supported by NSFNIHAFOSRDOE, and CDPHE.

 • 9/2022-8/2027 CU PI: DOE ASCR MMICC DE-SC0023346